Penguinlay/notion-inline-latex/README.md

 ## Known Limitations
 - You need at least one math block present in the page where you want to render inline LaTeX.
-- Render at startup will not work when the page is loaded from page navigation.
+- Render at startup will not work when the page is loaded dynamically within Notion.
 Quick fix is just click a neutral key like shift for render at keyup to pick up the keyup cue.

 ## To-Do-List
 - [ ] Figure out a way to eliminate the need for the presence of math block for the script to work.